RedF0xSec/Weather-Forecasting-App/README.md

-# Weather Forecasting Web Application
+# Weather Forecasting Web Application🌦️

 ## Overview
 This project focuses on the **containerization** of a weather forecasting web application, which uses machine learning to predict weather conditions based on historical data.
 While the machine learning model (trained using an imbalanced dataset from Seattle) plays a role in the application, the core emphasis is on the deployment and scalability of the system through Docker and Kubernetes.